-- 8.23 The Public Transport Accessibility Level (PTAL) rating is 1b which indicates poor accessibility to public transport.
+- 8.29 The Public Transport Accessibility Level (PTAL) rating is 0 which indicates very poor accessibility to public transport.
 The London Plan and Policy DM30 of CLP2018 sets out that maximum car parking standards for residential developments based on public transport accessibility levels and local character.
 This states that up to 1.5 spaces per unit being provided for 3 bedroom properties.
-In line with the London Plan, the proposed development could therefore provide up to a maximum of 12 spaces. - 8.24 Although no parking survey has been provided, this scheme proposes 14 on-site parking bays, and as such exceeds the maximum policy requirements for a development of this nature in this location.
-The proposed car parking provision is considered acceptable when taking into account that additional visitor parking may be required on site in order to prevent overspill on to the public highway.
-Amended swept path tracking diagrams have been received showing the manoeuvring for a car within the car parking area. - 8.25 There are a number of representations that refer to the highway safety at the site.
+In line with the London Plan, the proposed development could therefore provide up to a maximum of 12 spaces. - 8.30 Although the scheme only proposes 9 on-site parking spaces, a parking survey has been provided showing very low parking stress (5 spaces of 70 were occupied).
+The proposed car parking provision is considered acceptable when taking into account the low on street parking stress. - 8.31 There are a number of representations that refer to the highway safety at the site.
 In respect to highway safety, the access is centrally located with good visibility and vehicles have the ability to turn on site.
-A swept path plan has been accepted by highways engineers, this will allow for vehicles to enter and exit in first gear.
-The refuse bins are located be close to the highway for collection. - A financial contribution of £12,000 will be secured through a Section 106 contribution that will go towards interventions identified in the Kenley Transport Study and other local sustainable transport improvements.
+A swept path plan has been accepted by highways engineers, this will allow for vehicles to enter and exit in first gear. - 8.32 A financial contribution of £12,000 will be secured through a Section 106 contribution that will go towards improvements to sustainable transport including but not limited to on street car clubs with EVCP's and/or highway changes such as on street restrictions.
+Membership of car club for the units for 3 years.
 This is required because of the increased traffic generated from the increased number of units.

-- 8.27 Cycle storage for 2 cycles per unit would be provided within the garages of the units.
-The two units without garages would have space on the ground floor for 2 cycles.
+- 8.33 Cycle storage for 2 cycles per unit would be provided within the rear gardens of the units.
 20% of parking spaces must be provided with active charging points, with active EVCPs.
-This will be conditioned. - 8.28 The refuse arrangements would be acceptable and for an 8 units scheme would require 1x1100ltr landfill, 1x1280ltr commingled dry recycling and 1x140ltr food recycling which has been accommodated within the site.
-The refuse store would be located in front of the site within 20m of the highway.
+This will be conditioned. - 8.34 The refuse arrangements would be acceptable and for an 8 unit scheme would require 1x1100ltr landfill, 1x1280ltr commingled dry recycling and 1x140ltr food recycling which has been accommodated within the site.
+One refuse store is located close to the highway, the other store is in the middle of the site and is a temporary storage area from where the refuse will need to be taken to the highway on collection day.
 It can be secured by condition.
-The gradient of the access road would be 1:12 which is the same as existing and would be acceptable.
-There is a change in levels of 1.3m from the highway to the start of the parking forecourt.